 I got my BSc in Computer Science in 2004 from the Universitat Autònoma de Barcelona (UAB), and my MSc and PhD in 2006 and 2010, respectively, both from the Computer Vision Center (Advanced Driver Assistance Systems group) in the UAB.
 My PhD was on Pedestrian Detection for driver assistance, a field that a few years later would become widely known autonomous driving.

 I made research stays in the University of Surrey in Guildford (UK) and the Laboratoire d’Analyse et d’Architecture des Systèmes (LAAS-CNRS) in Toulouse (France), and a post-doc in the Computer Vision and Active Perception Lab (CVAP) of the KTH Royal Institute of Technology in Stockholm (Sweden).
 In these stages I researched on different topics such as classification, tracking and video understanding.

 Then I moved back to Barcelona to join the start-up Catchoom at the end of 2014.
 We aimed at using deep learning classifiers to provide rich attribution to fashion images.
-In 2020 we fused with Slyce from USA and Humai from Austria to create Partium, where I currently work as a R&D Lead.
-We aim at retrieving industrial parts by using image and text to help operators in different industrial sectors at finding these parts.
+In 2020 we fused with Slyce from USA and Humai from Austria to create Partium, where I currently work as Head of R&D. We aim at retrieving industrial parts by using image and text to help operators in different industrial sectors at finding these parts.

 Industrial Spare Parts Retrieval (at Partium)

 |Partium consists in the retrieval of industrial sparse parts in several sectors such as engineering, railway, automotive, energy or home improvement aimed at improving maintenance and service.
 My work in this product involve leading a teams where we use Deep Learning with different modalities (text, image, etc.) to solve the problem.